beast-dev/doc/tutorials/workshop_continuous_diffusion/workshop_continuous_diffusion.md

 Note that the effective sample sizes (ESSs) for all the traces are small (ESSs less than 100 are highlighted in red by Tracer and values > 100 but < 200 are in yellow).
 This is not good.
 A low ESS means that your samples are equivalent to only few uncorrelated samples trace and this may not represent the posterior distribution well.
 In the bottom right of the window is a frequency plot of the samples which is expected given the low ESSs is extremely rough.
 Inspecting the Trace of many continuous parameters  shows that the chain is still in the burn-in phase (the posterior values are still increasing over the entire chain), and this run does not allow us to summarize marginal posterior probability distributions for the parameters.

 The simple response to this situation is that we need to run the chain for longer.

-For this exercise, output files from longer runs are made available [here](files/WNVlongRuns.zip).
+For this exercise, output files from longer runs are made available: <!-- [here](files/WNVlongRuns.zip).-->
+<div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The log and trees files for longer WNV continuous phylogeography runs <a href="{{ root_url }}files/WNVlongRuns.zip">can be downloaded from here</a>.</div>

 Import the log file for the long run of the homogenous model and reassure yourself that the MCMC run has reached stationarity: there are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no large-scale fluctuations in the trace which would suggest poor mixing.

 As we are happy with the behavior of posterior probability we can now move on to our statistic of interest: the dispersion rate.
 Select 'location.diffusionRate' in the left-hand table.
 This shows a plot of the posterior probability density of this statistic that keeps track of the rate of diffusion by measuring the distance covered along each branch (based on the spatial coordinates inferred at the parent and descendent node of each branch), summing this distance for the complete tree and dividing this by the tree length.
 It uses the great circle distance between the two coordinates, which will provide an estimate in km/yr.
 You should see a plot similar to this in the `Estimates` tab: